RodeoYeeHa/behave2unitgen/README.md

     }

 This example is completely written without BDD.
-With DBUnit i can simply define XML-Data for the @DatabaseSetup:
+With DBUnit I can simply define XML-Data for the @DatabaseSetup:

     <?xml version="1.0" encoding="UTF-8"?>
     <dataset>